 by Caitlin Finnerty

 Bald cypress trees emerge from the water, their branches convoluted and their greenery draping, haunting and lush.
-Their structure is impressionistic, and somehow looks more like a painting than a photograph.
-The scene seems to belong in Louisiana, Mississippi or any other place you’d expect to find alligators, Cajun river monsters and Spanish moss…
+The scene seems to belong in Louisiana, Mississippi or any other place you’d expect to find alligators, Cajun river monsters and Spanish moss.

-But this is Delaware – Sussex County, home of the Great Cypress Swamp.
-This forest – the largest of its kind on the Delmarva Peninsula – forms the headwaters of the 73-mile-long Pocomoke River, the Chesapeake Bay’s easternmost tributary.
+But this is Delaware—Sussex County, home of the Great Cypress Swamp.
+This large wetland area is where the headwaters of the 73-mile-long Pocomoke River begin.
 With depths ranging from 7 to 45 feet and a width of less than 100 feet, the Pocomoke is rumored to be the deepest river for its width in the world.

-Acid from the bald cypress roots contributes to the Pocomoke’s dark, tea-stained color.
+Acid from the bald cypress roots contributes to the Pocomoke’s dark, amber color.
 This may be what gave the river its name; locals will tell you that Pocomoke means “black water.”
-However, experts will tell you that it means “broken ground,” referring to the indigenous tribes’ farming methods.
-I’m not sure who’s right or wrong, but the color of the water is unique.
-As one writer put it, the Pocomoke’s water offers the perfect reflection surface for cypress and other trees that line the river banks.
+However, some historians believe the name comes from an Algonquian term meaning, “pierced or broken ground.”
+We’re not sure who’s right or wrong, but the color of the water is unique and certainly adds to the mysteriousness of the tributary.

 As the Pocomoke flows south into Maryland, it forms the boundary between Wicomico and Worcester counties.
 At Porter’s Crossing, the river begins to narrow as it flows southwest.
-It runs through Snow Hill and Pocomoke City before emptying into Pocomoke Sound in the Chesapeake Bay.
+It runs through Snow Hill and Pocomoke City before emptying into Pocomoke Sound and into the Chesapeake Bay.

 If you’d like to take to the “black water” yourself, check out local canoe and kayak rental companies in Pocomoke City and Snow Hill.
 Hiking trails in Pocomoke River State Forest, Pocomoke River State Park and the Nassawango Preserve of The Nature Conservancy reveal views of the swamps surrounding the river.
 If you’re lucky, you can get up-close and personal with some of the river’s non-human residents!